-A candidate may only take their examinations under separate invigilation where he/ she has an established difficulty (JCQ Instructions for Conducting Examinations) and where this difficulty has had action taken to reduce its impact prior to the main exam season (e.g. in lessons and previous trial exams).
+A candidate may only take their examinations under separate invigilation where they have an established difficulty (JCQ Instructions for Conducting Examinations) and where this difficulty has had action taken to reduce its impact prior to the main exam season (e.g. in lessons and previous trial exams).
 This will have previously been decided by the school SENCO.